-The PEU will work consistently with the Project Board and the Executing Entity to ensure the project will be implemented in a timely manner, in view of the critical time window available for construction in Mongolia.
-With the project allocating approximately 3/4 of the project funds on the implementation of concrete adaptation measures, and the construction season being very short, any delays would significantly hinder the smooth implementation of the physical measures.
+The PEU will work consistently with the Project Board and relevant national and local government partners and the Executing Entity and the Executing Entity to ensure the project will be implemented in a timely manner, in view of the critical time window available for construction in Mongolia.
+With the project allocating approximately /4 of the project funds on the implementation of concrete adaptation measures, and the construction season being very short, any delays would significantly hinder the smooth implementation of the physical measures.

-The management, design, and operational setup of administration and logistics for all of the components will be done via the PEU led by World Vision Mongolia.
-Due to the complex setup and nature of the project, UN-Habitat will be involved in the selection of international advisory team, who will have a strong background in complex community development projects and institutional strengthening.
+The management, design, and operational setup of administration and logistics for all of the components will be done via the PEU led by World Vision Mongoliathe main Executing Entity.
+Due to the complex setup and nature of the project, UN-Habitat will be involved in the selection of international advisory teamPEU team members, who should will have a strong background in complex community development projects and institutional strengthening.

-All international advisors and direct project execution team will be part of the technical management and substantive monitoring consultancy services signed between UN-Habitat and World Vision Mongolia, and will be contracted by the latter.
-The contracting modality between the UN-Habitat and the executing entity will be an Agreement of Cooperation, negotiated at the regional level and cleared by the respective agencies' headquarters.
+All International advisors and directstaff of the project execution team will be part of the technical management and substantive monitoring consultancy services signed between UN-Habitat and the main Executing Entity -EEWorld Vision Mongolia, and will be contracted by the latter.
+The contracting modality between the UN-Habitat and the EEexecuting entity executing Entity -will be an Agreement of Cooperation, negotiated at the regional level and cleared by the respective agencies' headquarters.